aaaahn/dialsim/README.md

 https://dialsim.com

-# Dialysis Simulator: A Web Application
+# Dialsim: A Web Application

 ## How this program works on your local device

-The Dialysis Simulator is a responsive, single-page web application compatible with any device that has a web browser.
+The Dialsim is a responsive, single-page web application compatible with any device that has a web browser.
 You can host its code (comprising of HTML, CSS, and JavaScript) on a traditional web server or even on a local storage file system.

 Once you've loaded the application via its [URL](https://dialsim.netlify.app) or through the [Webarchive](https://en.wikipedia.org/wiki/Webarchive) file, it can operate untethered without needing an active internet connection.